 Your Community, Your Rules, Your Branding

-With Kentico CMS, you can run your community and design it as you want.
+With Kentico, you can run your community and design it as you want.
 You're the one who defines the rules and who controls the content and discussions.
 Your community can be completely branded for your organization and it can be easily integrated with your main website.

 Integrate with Facebook, Twitter, Live ID and Open ID